vittoriofortino84/EDTOX/README.md

 # 2_5_PPI_wTO.R
 ppi Network from StringDB for Homo Sapiens

-# 3. Using Pareto: Intra Tuning and optimization of the pipeline based on  different genesets from Random walk on network and network edges
+# 3. Intra Tuning and optimization of the pipeline based on  different genesets from Random walk on network and network edges

 # 3_1_Drug_matrix_tuner.R
 optmization of Drug Matrix